Bdot42/mfakto/README.txt

 # 5 Tuning #
 ############

-Read mfakto.ini and think before editing. ;)
+You can find additional settings in the mfakto.ini file.
+Read it carefully before making changes. ;-)

 #########